Cache Revalidation

 • uid: User id

-Similar to the translation process, Drupal also use the endpoint /api/cache/clear to invalidate the front cache.
+Similar to the translation process, Drupal also uses the endpoint /api/cache/clear to invalidate the front cache.

 ./profiles/contrib/vactory_starter_kit/modules/vactory_decoupled/vactory_decoupled.module